Evaluating the Effectiveness of Range Riding at Reducing Conflicts Between Livestock and Native Carnivores Across the American West

 Recommendations for sustainable agricultural production and future research:

-Although we are still collecting data and have not begun analyses, we are seeing trends from our interviews.
-Common themes from interviews with range riders and ranchers across the west include: 1) Being unable to afford a range rider if the costs were not somehow subsidized as they are for many producers by an agency (state wildlife management in WA for example) or an NGO (Defenders of Wildlife for example), 2) being unsure if range riders are actually reducing conflict, but wanting to use a range rider for the additional benefits a range rider provides (communication across ranches, faster depredation detection, or catching other on-range issues like injury or illness for example), 3) that an effective range rider needs to have cattle experience, not just wildlife experience, and 4) that they have noticed reductions in both calf weights and cow reproduction since carnivore populations increased locally.
-As more data are collected and analysis can be conducted, we will be able to quantify these outcomes.
+Objective 2: Although interview analysis is not complete, we are seeing trends.
+Common themes from interviews with range riders and ranchers across the west include: 1) Being unable to afford a range rider if the costs were not somehow subsidized as they are for many producers by an agency (e.g., Washington State Department of Agriculture grant or Defenders of Wildlife), 2) being unsure if range riders are actually reducing conflict, but wanting to use a range rider for the additional benefits a range rider provides (communication across ranches, faster depredation detection, or catching other on-range issues like injury or illness), 3) that an effective range rider needs to have cattle experience, not just wildlife experience, and 4) that they have noticed reductions in both calf weights and cow reproduction since carnivore populations increased locally.
+When analysis is complete, we will be able to share these perceptions to help riders and range rider programs be more effective across varied operational, environmental, and economic contexts.

-Additionally, our collective efforts resulted this last fall in 22 million dollars becoming available through NRCS for range riding efforts in Oregon, New Mexico, Colorado, Montana, and Arizona.
+In late 2023, our collective efforts resulted in 22 million dollars becoming available through NRCS for range riding efforts in Oregon, New Mexico, Colorado, Montana, and Arizona.
+Our broader CoW-CIG team has been working to make information available to landowners on how to qualify and apply for these funds (see Education and Outreach for more on our peer-to-peer range rider workshops).

 Education and Outreach